isb-cgc/readthedocs/docs/source/sections/progapi/progAPI-v4/Programmatic-Demo.rst

  - Creating (or retrieving a previously saved) cohort of patients and samples, based on a defined set of criteria
  - Retrieving a cohort's file manifest using the cohort ID
  - Retrieve a cohort's file manifest based on filters provided
- - Register, refresh, unregister a specified Google Cloud Project
+ - Register, refresh, and unregister a specified Google Cloud Project

 To get a better understanding of Swagger UI, let’s explore the Swagger ISB-CGC in depth.
 In the ISB-CGC example, the site is generated using Swagger UI.
 All parameters and responses are in JSON format.